KamWatts/reading-notes/class-01.md

 ## 6. How is the meta HTML tag used when specifying metadata?

 The meta tag is used in the header in self-closing bracket element.
 Meta data includes information about the character set being used, compatible browsers, and device compatibility.

+## Things I want to know more about

+- The flexibility of meta data and more ways it can be used
+- Most common use cases for section and article tags
+- Most efficient and high quality method to design a page layout prior to coding it